My Dummy Loads

 I found a few aspects of the MFJ-250 specifications that were "aspirational".
 Comparing the power-ratings of the Heath HN-31 and HN-31a to those on the MFJ Versaload, I decided to label mine as 200 Watts "Continuous Commercial Service".
 Good for exciters.
 And although I had applied 1kW previously to my MFJ, I felt better calling it 800W for 3min after considering all three loads' curves.

-(Speaking of "aspirational", we can't forget Ameritron's ADL-1800!
+(Speaking of "aspirational", we can't forget Ameritron's ADL-1500!
 Claimed 1500W for 5min, but only using their transformer-oil!
-You can't get either the ADL-1800 nor their oil ... both now Unobtanium.
+You can't get either the ADL-1500 nor their oil ... both now Unobtanium.
 Their notes warn that exceeding 30s may result in oil expulsion :-O Doubles as a science-fair volcano, I guess :-O )

 The DC resistance of my MFJ resistor: 55 ohms.
-This ought to provide about 1.10 VSWR.
+This ought to provide about 1.10 VSWR, despite being at the outer fringe of tolerance.
+Perfectly serviceable.

 Using my nanoVNA, I also found the frequency / bandwidth spec's to be "aspirational" again.
-This shows clearly when comparing the Heath frequency range (to 2m) with that of the MFJ.
+This shows clearly when comparing the Heath frequency range (to 2-metres/144MHz) with that of the MFJ (to 400MHz).

 VNA Sweep 1.8 - 400MHz